Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 John Cox, an aviation safety expert and retired airline pilot, said the hearings are headed in the right direction to determine what happened and to prevent similar accidents.

-His main concerns focus on the Black Hawk, including why it was above a 200-feet (61 meters) elevation limit.
+His main concerns focus on the Black Hawk, including why it was above a 200-feet (60-meter) elevation limit.
 Another question is why it wasn’t closer to the east bank of the river and further away from landing airplanes.

 “I’ve passed helicopters underneath me over the east bank of the Potomac a lot of times,” said Cox, who flew commercial airliners for 25 years.
 “And there’s always been plenty of separation.
 It’s not a lot because the space is so constrained.
 But you’re dealing with professional pilots and it’s not been a problem.”

-Associated Press writers David Klepper, Mike Catalini, Leah Askarinam, Ben Finley and Rio Yamat contributed to this story.
+Associated Press writers David Klepper, Mike Catalini, and Ben Finley contributed to this story.